Your free business.com+ membership unlocks exclusive tech deals and advisor support

 While CAKE has many upsides, we discovered some limitations, including the following:

-• Laggy iPad minis: We found that sometimes the iPad mini devices experience some lag in certain menu screens.
-This can cause frustration for restaurant servers during a busy shift.
-While this may be device-specific, it’s an issue worth considering.
+• Laggy iPad minis: During testing, CAKE’s tableside iPad mini devices lagged in some menu screens.
+Slow or glitchy systems can frustrate servers.
+While this problem may be device-specific or situational, it’s an issue worth considering.

 Methodology

-We researched and analyzed dozens of POS systems to identify the top industry solutions to help businesses choose the right POS system for their needs.
-We examined customer service, payment processing, integrations, must-have POS features, reports, pricing and hardware.
+We researched and analyzed dozens of the best POS systems to identify the top industry solutions and help businesses choose the right POS system for their needs.
+We examined customer service, payment processing, integrations, must-have POS features, reporting capabilities, pricing and hardware.
 We contacted the companies, watched videos, viewed POS system demonstrations and got hands-on experience with demos when possible.
-When looking for the best POS solution for efficiency, we prioritized ease of use, customer service, onboarding and implementation.

 Bottom Line